NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- NC State and its opponents have gone over the current 59.5-point total in three of 11 games (27.3%) this season.
+- NC State has combined with its opponents to put up more than 59.5 points in three of 11 games this season.

+- These two squads combine to allow 46.5 points per game, 13 fewer than this contest's over/under.

 - Wolf Pack games have an average total of 53.9 points this season, 5.6 fewer than Tuesday's over/under.

-- The 59.5-point over/under for this game is 1.9 points below the 61.4 points per game average total in Bruins games this season.
+- The 59.5-point total for this game is 1.9 points below the 61.4 points per game average total in Bruins games this season.

 NC State Stats and Trends